Our Work

 About

-A small state with large resources requires careful planning of limited resources and space to preserve the rights and needs of all its stakeholders as greater demands are placed on the oceans for food, jobs, energy, recreation, and transportation.
+As a small coastal state, Rhode Island must look carefully at its limited resources and space to balance the rights and needs of all its community members who turn to the ocean for food, jobs, energy, recreation, and transportation.

 Ocean planning, or marine spatial planning (MSP), is an approach that brings together multiple users of the ocean – including energy, industry, government, conservation and recreation – to establish future uses of ocean space and resources and make informed and coordinated decisions about how to use marine resources sustainably.